tekknolagi/tekknolagi.github.com/_posts/2025-06-23-travel-notes-pldi-seoul.md

 mentioned on any website I looked at---but I stumbled across it coming out of the Cheonggyecheon walk and in search of a 7-Eleven.
 It's a nice 15 mile circular tour of old Seoul.
 I didn't do the whole thing because it was already so late in the day but I will next time.
+It's a lovely way to escape the huge buildings and constant traffic and see the small homes where people actually live.
 Bring a cold beverage (corn silk tea is nice).
 It's hilly.

 On the city wall walk by Naksan there is a cute cafe called *cogito, ergo sum*.
 I had ice cream there and looked out over the city.
 It's a lovely place to sit